ISISComputingGroup/ibex_developers_manual/Beckhoff.md

 This is currently being run on the ndw1926 node on Jenkins.
 A quirk of using this DCOM interface is that the Jenkins slave must be run as an interactive user and thus not as a service.
 To do this there is a bat file that should run on startup inside `C:\Users\ibexbuilder\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`.

+To run a PLC locally you need a license.
+A trial license can be activated on a developer's machine by manually running through the building and running steps above until you are prompted to supply a captcha phrase to generate a license.

 ## Testing

 To run tests locally you must build the `twinCATAutomationTools` tools then use them to set up a working simulated PLC.
 This can be done by running `build.bat` (best done not in an EPICS terminal).
 Once this is done you can run the following command in your `BeckhoffTestRunner` directory to begin testing: